syedisamhashmi/CSE-4392-CSE-5392-Game-Project/game-ideas/banana-mania.md

     - backdrop: alleys, streets
   - enemies
     - fruit/vegetable zombies (rotten fruit coming out of trash cans)
+    - bad apple (rotten apple with worm coming out of it)
+    - Mandrake (the plants that look kinda like humans)
+      - Myths of them screaming when you pull them out of the ground
+      - pop up out of the ground and attack player with sound
+      - very spooky
   - boss
     - fruit/vegetable gangsters (studded leather jackets)
     - baseball bats with nails in them